haiiamnikhil/balldetection/README.md

 4. Save the downloaded video to the project directory.

-5. Add the file name on the source code and run the project
+5. Add the file name on the source code with file name <code>detector.py</code>

+6. Now Save the Project and run using Environment Activated Terminal or Command Prompt using <code>py detector.py</code>